 Homes throughout Britain have just started to switch on their central heating to combat the cold weather.
 In most cases this will continue all of the way until March / April of next year.
 Heating your home can account for up to 75% of overall energy consumption, so if you’re on a budget it’s important to keep your home warm for as little cost as possible.

-Here’s 9 simple tips for keeping your home warm at little to no extra cost – just in time for the winter months!
+You could apply for a loan with online payday loans direct lenders to cover the cost of higher heating bills, or you could use these simple tips for keeping your home warm at little to no extra cost – just in time for the winter months!

 - Move furniture away from your radiator – furniture can absorb heat and block warm air from circulating in your room.
 You should always leave plenty of space around your radiator to let it work efficiently.